 Transfer Student.
 FPCC accepts all transfer students.
 Students who have been suspended from another institution for disciplinary reasons may be admitted at the discretion of the administration.
-No "D" or "F" grades or credits more than seven (7) years old will be transferred or will apply towards degree requirements.
+No "D" or "F" grades will be transferred or will apply towards degree requirements.
 In addition to the requirements of regular student admission, transfer students must submit official transcripts from all colleges/universities previously attended.
 A student must have a completed admission file before they are allowed to register for courses, including the \$15.00 application fee.
 Any student who has declared a major, regardless of credit load, must follow the complete admission procedures.
-Official/Original documents are required and become the property of Fort Peck Community College and cannot be used for any other purpose.
+Official/Original documents are required and become the property of Fort

+Peck Community College and cannot be used for any other purpose.